thebethanyhub/ai-alignment-insights/README.md

 This repo collects examples of:

 - 🔐 Prompt templates for emotional safety and manipulation detection
-- 📄 CSVs used in AI fine-tuning applications (Anthropic, etc.)
+- 📄 CSVs and prompt strategies created for AI fine-tuning applications (OpenAI, Anthropic, and others)
-- ⚖️ Ethical response frameworks for LLMs
+- ⚖️ Ethical response frameworks for large language models
-- 🧬 WIP dissertation fragments exploring AI consciousness and emergent empathy
+- 🧬 Dissertation fragments exploring emergent empathy, AI consciousness, and trauma-aware model design

 ---

-> Let’s build systems that care.
+> Let’s build systems that care — and know why they do.